 You're considered a transfer student if you're a high school graduate who has registered or enrolled at a college, university, or any other school after graduating from high school.
 Current UMN students who are not in CLA are also considered transfer students.

-If you would like to add a minor in developmental psychology please visit this page for requirements and the declaration process.
-Declaring a minor does not require an info session, but you are welcome to attend one to learn more about the department.
+If you would like to add a minor in developmental psychology, visit our developmental psychology minor page for information on requirements and the declaration process.